 - Keep the groom’s ring safe and secure.
 Experts (otherwise known as wedding planners) say that the best way to keep track of the groom’s ring is to wear it on your thumb.
 If it’s too big for your thumb, stow it away somewhere you know it will be safe and you can access it in a snap.
 Nothing will be worse than standing at the ceremony and realizing that you’ve left his ring back in the bridal suite.

 - Help keep the bride relaxed.
 Make sure no drama or stress from family or guests reaches her.
-Tell her jokes, take trips down memory lane, and we’ll say this one again because it’s just that important: for goodness’ sake, do your best to keep drama and over-the-top guests and family members away.
+If she has any pre-wedding jitters, help her calm down by telling her jokes, taking trips down memory lane, or popping on a playlist of her favorite songs.
+And, one more time (just because it’s just that important!): for goodness’ sake, do your best to keep drama and over-the-top guests and family members away.

 During the Ceremony